-Share-based payment: Share options issued during the year.
+Share-based payment: Share options issued.

 Foreign currency translation reserve: Foreign currency differences on retranslation of results from functional to presentational currency and foreign exchange movements on intercompany balances considered to represent net investments which are considered as permanent equity.